 Refugee & Immigrant Services

 JFCS/East Bay provides immediate services upon a refugee or immigrant’s arrival, as well as ongoing guidance as they learn to live in a new country.
 Our therapists, case managers, and volunteers become an invaluable support system, helping families build community, navigate the health care system, and much more.
 The cultural values, beliefs, and practices of the communities we work with are at the heart of how our programs are created.
 Our multicultural staff includes Jews, Muslims, and Christians speaking Arabic, Farsi/Dari, Bosnian, Spanish, Russian, and English.
 Our staff is well trained to deal with issues related to the effects of war, relocation, conflicting cultural values, and differing child-rearing practices.

 Resettlement & Immigration Legal Services

 Our Immigration Legal Services program serves refugees, asylees, and immigrants from Mexico, Latin America, Afghanistan, Iran, Bosnia, and the former Soviet Union.
-We guide people through the process of applying for green cards, citizenship, family reunification, status adjustment, and more.
+We guide people through the process of applying for green cards, citizenship, DACA, DAPA, family reunification, status adjustment, and more.
 We often place clients with volunteers to help with citizenship test preparation.
-Once established here, many of the agency’s resettlement and citizenships clients continue to turn to JFSC/East Bay for ongoing social services, including case management and volunteer matching.